-The Board action recommended in this item complies in all material respects with applicable State and federal laws, University of Illinois Statutes,

-The General Rules Concerning University Organization and Procedure, and Board of Trustees policies and directives.
+The Board action recommended in this item complies in all material respects with applicable State and federal laws, University of Illinois Statutes, The General Rules Concerning University Organization and Procedure, and Board of Trustees policies and directives.

-On motion of Ms. Smart, seconded by Mr. Fitzgerald, this recommendation was approved.
+On motion of Ms. Smart, seconded by Mr. Fitzgerald, these recommendations were approved.